-2016 Data and tag recovery activities
+2017 Data and tag recovery activities

-- In 2016, Fish and Wildlife Service bio-technicians stationed on Lakes Michigan and Huron, working with the states, sampled 47 ports and examined 22,213 salmonines, including 7,449 Chinook salmon and 6,350 lake trout. - Over 75,000 coded-wire tags have been recovered since the inception of the project.
+- In 2017, Fish and Wildlife Service bio-technicians stationed on Lakes Michigan and Huron, working with the states, sampled 40 ports and examined 10,474 salmonines, including 3,657 Chinook salmon and 2,819 lake trout. - Over 90,000 coded-wire tags have been recovered since the inception of the project.

-2016 Estimated contributions of wild lake trout to fisheries in Lakes Michigan and Huron
+2017 Estimated contributions of wild lake trout to fisheries in Lakes Michigan and Huron

-- In 2016, 54.7 % of lake trout recovered in Lake Huron had no fin clip and were presumed wild (Fig. 1). - 17.1 % of lake trout recovered in Lake Michigan had no fin clip, with higher no-clip rates in southern Lake Michigan (Fig. 1).
+- In 2017, 57% of lake trout recovered in Lake Huron had no fin clip and were presumed wild (Fig. 1). - 26% of lake trout recovered in Lake Michigan had no fin clip; wild fish comprised a greater percentage of the catch in southern and western areas (Fig. 1).

-• In 2016, 64% of Chinook salmon (all ages) recovered in Lake Michigan and 40% recovered in Lake Huron were without a fin clip and CWT and presumed to be wild (Fig. 2).
+• 67% of Chinook salmon (all ages) recovered in Lake

+Michigan and 71% recovered in Lake Huron outside of district MH1 were without a fin clip and presumed to be wild (Fig. 2), consistent with values from the past several years.

-Fig. 1: Percent of lake trout recovered without a fin clip and presumed wild in each statistical district of Lakes Michigan and Huron in 2016.
+Fig. 1: Percent of lake trout recovered without a fin clip and presumed wild in each statistical district of Lakes Michigan and Huron in 2017.

-• Estimated production of wild Chinook salmon from the 2015 year class was greater than the weak 2013 year class, but lower than from year classes 2006 - 2012 and 2014 (Fig. 3).
-Lower number of spawning Chinook salmon returning from the 2013 year class may have contributed to relatively weak 2015 year class (Fig. 3).
+• Estimated production of wild Chinook salmon from the 2016 year class was much greater than the weak 2013 and 2015 year classes and on par with most year classes from the mid- to late- 2000s (Fig. 3; blue bars are wild fish).